-3. Fluency and speed properties
+3. Fluency (steadiness) and speed properties

 Not all gesture properties are calculated with this or a similar FIR algorithm.
-For the properties fluency (constancy of moving body surface within the time frame) and fixspeed (constancy of movement speed within the time frame), we found traditional statistics useful.
+For the properties fluency (constancy of moving body surface area within the time frame) and fixspeed (constancy of movement speed within the time frame), we found traditional statistics useful.
 Here we look in the data buffer and calculate the running average as well as the significance.
 The smaller the deviation from the mean, the stronger the property will be evaluated.
 Here is, as an example, our coding for fluency detection:

 '''

-SUB Gestureprop_Fluent ((BYREF ar() AS SINGLE, BYVAL vektor AS LONG)
+SUB Gestureprop Fluent ((BYREF ar() AS SINGLE, BYVAL vektor AS LONG)

 LOCAL avg, d, s AS SINGLE

 LOCAL i AS DWORD

 STATIC maxval, maxprop AS SINGLE

 ' calculation of the average in the body surface data array:

 FOR i = 0 TO UBOUND(ar)

 Avg += ar(i)

 NEXT i

-Avg /= (UBOUND(ar) +1)
+Avg /= (UBOUND(ar) +1) 'normalised 0-1

-'normalised 0-1

 'calculate the standard deviation:

 FOR i = 0 TO UBOUND(ar)

-d += ((ar(i) - Avg)^ 2) ' r

-' method of the smallest squares
+NEXT i

 ' d = average fault for each sample

-' s = standard deviation for a random population
+s = SQR(d/(UBOUND(ar)-1)) ' s = standard deviation for a random

-NEXT i

-s = SQR(d/(UBOUND(ar)-1))
+population

+'''

+'''

 ' statistics math memo:

 ' 68% of all values in dta are between Avg - s and Avg + s

+' 95응

-' 95% are between Avg -2s and Avg +2s
+are between Avg -2s and Avg +2s

+· 97%

-' 97% are between Avg -3s and Avg +3s
+are between Avg -3s and Avg +3s

-' 95%

-' 97%
+IF Avg > @pDoppler.noise 5 THEN

+IF gesture.flue dur(vektor) THEN

+gesture.flue(vektor) = MAX(0, 1 - (5s / Avg))

+'gives quite a good range

+ELSE

+RESET gesture.flue(vektor)

 END IF

-INCR gesture.flue_dur(vektor)
+INCR gesture.flue dur(vektor)

 ELSE

-RESET gesture.flue(vektor), gesture.flue_dur(vektor)
+RESET gesture.flue(vektor), gesture.flue dur(vektor)

 END IF

-gesture.flue_val(vektor) = Avg
+gesture.flue val(vektor) = Avg

 ' always returned.

+Gesture.flue val(3) = (Gesture.flue val(0) Gesture.flue val(1)

-Gesture.flue_val(3) = (Gesture.flue_val(0) Gesture.flue_val(1) Gesture.flue_val(2)) ^ 0.33 ' questionable
+Gesture.flue_val(2)) ^ 0.33

+' questionable

-gesture.flue(3) = (gesture.flue(0) gesture.flue(1) gesture.flue(2)) ^ 0.33
+gesture.flue(3) = (gesture.flue(0) gesture.flue(1) gesture.flue(2))

 '''